 HOVEY, EUGENE B. SKETCHES, c.1861-1865.
 0.l cu. ft.
 Collection consists of four sketches attributed to Hovey, a soldier with the 37th Regiment, Massachusetts Infantry.
 Sketches depict various punishments used on soldiers, including the "wood tram" and the "wooden overcoat."
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-092.

 HOW TO COOK A HUSBAND MANUSCRIPT BOOK.
 0.1 cu. ft.
 This collection contains a hand-made book called, A Novel Recipe "How to Cook a Husband," c.
 1880.
 The book has no known creator and contains a version of the popular story for newlywed women that compares treating a husband well to cooking a good meal.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-079.

 HOWLAND, HENRY (1827-1883).
 LETTER, 1862.
 Quartermaster for the 51st Illinois Infantry during the Civil War.
 Letter written aboard the steamer D. G. Taylor on the Mississippi River, describing the river fleet and the position and movements of his division, under orders to proceed up the Tennessee to assist at Pittsburg (Shiloh).
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms91-016.

 of a list of architectural designs that Hubacher was involved in.
-International Archive of Women in
+Part of IAWA Small Collections.
+Ms2009-054.

 and former president of VSI, the Swiss Association of Interior Designers.
 Papers include a